jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 In addition, various types of home automation can be driven from calendar events too.
 I won't go into specific concepts or methods, but chances are if you are interested in doing this, you probably have an idea of what to use and the setup.

-Te calendar .ics files try to be as minimalist as possible to provide what is needed as a calendar, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.
+The calendar .ics files try to be as minimalist as possible, each event is a simple title with the information available at a glance, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.

 ## Original printed calendars